 Whole Life Summary

-More on that below but for now just remember this, there are many types of whole life policies.
-The way you design your policy matters greatly and can mean the difference between a headache and a legacy.
+More on this below but for now just remember, there are many types of whole life policies.
+The way you design your policy matters greatly and is the difference between a headache and a legacy.

 Term Life Insurance

 Otherwise known as ‘pure’ life insurance, it should really be called “death” insurance, since the primary benefit is to provide for your beneficiary when you die, if you happen to die while your policy is in force.